Scratchbuilding Spacehawk from Gerry Anderson & Christopher Burr's Terrahawks

 Of course this type of model making seems easier than my normal builds, which involve drawing out plans from photos with hundreds of calculations involved, then sculpting, carving, and moulding my own scratchbuilt parts.
 But this example proved that simply copying something sitting right in front of you is still problematic, with the first fault being that you assume that you know what you are doing!

-appear to be from a kids toy).
-The build was reasonably
+plastic pyramids (that appear to be from a kids toy).
+The

 Final detail included a lot of additional panelling, much of which is added to the surface of the Saturn V hull parts.
 This is a series of random rectangular shapes cut from thin (15 thou) Plasticard, and it's a different pattern on each of the three pods.